 ABSOLUTELY FORGET IT !
 This is Indonesia, with strict penalties (include death) for drug possession and trafficking, even for the smallest of amounts!
 It’s not only you that you may be putting at risk by being in possession of ANY illegal substance out here but also everyone around you and even our proudly built boats and resort.
 Indonesian Authorities do not take kindly to foreigners messing with the rules and will be sure to enforce full penalties on you and our company for violation.
 STRICTLY NO ILLEGAL SUBSTANCES ON ANY OF OUR VESSELS OR AT RESORT.

-Each house of 8 surfers has a dedicated Western surf guide and quality Western speedboat.
+For the Bungalow accommodation you have a premium service of only (4) rooms maximum per boat.
+Each boat has a dedicated Western surf guide in charge of the quality Western speedboat.
 Each day is different pending swell, weather and surf guides call.
 Every day is an adventure, some destinations require a full day, packed lunch outing while others are a short drive away and allow for a return to resort for lunch.
 Day to day surfing calls will depend on the weather.

 This one depends on the individual.
 Booties are a great accessory for surfing over coral reef but not absolutely essential.
 If you don’t mind wearing these then wear them.
 There is nothing worse than ruining a great trip because of a small infected scratch on the foot.
 Wearing booties at least gives you something to push away from the reef with rather than doing the starfish and hoping for the best.

 Yes we do.
-Prices start from around AUD$10 for an average reef ding.
+Prices start from around AUD$15 for an average reef ding.

 There are waves for all levels of surfers in the Telo’s area.
 Beginners, cruisy mal waves, retro fish and fun board, SUP, competent younger surfers, above average solid surfers and up to world class barrels for chargers and professionals.
 The Telos have plenty of variety for all levels.